molnarszilard/DOD/README.md

 ## Image rectification

 Once you have the necessary dataset for image rectificaiton, you can create rectified images using `rectify_leaves.py` script.

+## Training

+For training the DOD method, you should run `the script_train_dod.py` script.
+There you can choose the dataset (path to the config file), the representation, and the direction loss type.

 ## Citing